 The term JSON-serializable object used in this specification means an object that can be serialized to a string using JSON.stringify and later deserialized back to an object using JSON.parse with no loss of data.

-type and the terms fire an event, dispatch flag,
+Event type and the terms fire an event, dispatch flag,

 stop propagation flag, and stop immediate propagation flag are defined by [[!DOM4]].